Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model

 When it comes to a larger rotation frequency, the situation is somewhat different.
 Similar to figure \ref{fig6}, the nonlinear evolution of the island width for a larger natural frequency $\omega_0$=12.8 kHz is presented in figure \ref{fig8}.
 It shows again that the penetration threshold is almost the same.
 However, there are two differences observed.
 First, the saturated island width is evidently smaller for the case ($\omega_{\rm E0}$=0, $\omega_{\rm dia0}$=12.8 kHz) than that of the case ($\omega_{\rm E0}$=12.8 kHz, $\omega_{\rm dia0}$=0), implying that the diamagnetic flow can drive a stabilizing effect on the magnetic island.
 Second, an oscillation phenomenon of the magnetic island is discovered after mode penetration.
 To further analyze this oscillation phenomenon, the island width and flow frequency of the oscillated case in figure \ref{fig8} are plotted, as shown in figure \ref{fig9}.
-The periodical oscillation of diamagnetic flow frequency is observed as well in figure \ref{fig9} (right).
+The periodical oscillation of diamagnetic flow frequency is observed as well in figure \ref{fig9} (b).
 It should be noted that the oscillation of frequency lags behind the island width a bit, suggesting that the change of island width results in the change of the diamagnetic flow frequency at first.
 Since the diamagnetic flow is proportional to the pressure gradient, it can be straightforwardly inferred that this phenomenon is related to the change of plasma pressure.